42Shawn/42Shawn.github.io/_pages/lab.md

 news_limit: 5
 ---

-Welcome to our research lab at the University of Central Florida (UCF), part of the Department of Computer Science and the AI Initiativ (Aii).
-Our mission is to build the next generation **efficient and scalable machine intelligence** to democritize AI technology.
+Welcome to our **E**fficient, **Sc**alable and Ac**ce**lerated **L**earning **Lab**oratory (**EXceL-Lab**) at University of Central Florida, part of the Department of Computer Science and the Insititute of AI.
+Our mission is to build the next generation **efficient and scalable machine intelligence** to democritize and accelerate AI technology.
 We approach this through optimizing and co-designing AI algorithms and hardware systems.
 We also actively push efficient AI to accelerate scientific discovery.

 ### Research Goal: Efficient/Scalable AI